leoarayav/pycalcy/CODE_OF_CONDUCT.md

-# Py-CLC - Contributor Covenant Code of Conduct
+# pycalcy - Contributor Covenant Code of Conduct

 ## Our Pledge